Add, remove & assign phone numbers on demand

 In some cases, over-crowded social media platforms haven’t quite delivered when it comes to reaching your customers.
 You want better results and a more reliable way to know how you're doing.

-Mass SMS is the easiest way to do this — this guide will help you to understand how.
+Broadcast SMS is the easiest way to do this — this guide will help you to understand how.

 SMS, also known as a short messaging service, is simply text messaging.